Why is this important to the people of NSW?

 Jobs create purpose

-A person with a job can meet their basic needs, but it's more than that.
 Jobs give people quality of life and help them to learn, grow and achieve their potential.
-Jobs provide purpose, independence and social connection, so people can interact for mutual benefit.
+Jobs provide purpose, independence and social connection.

-Since 2015, one in three new jobs in Australia have been created in NSW.
+Since 2015, one in three new jobs in Australia has been created in NSW.

 - providing high quality business advice to small and medium businesses, with 70 per cent of Business Connect program funding allocated to regional NSW

-- 200,000 scholarships are available to skill young people for a job.
+- 200,000 scholarships to skill young people looking for jobs

-- 25,000 scholarships are available to students enrolling in science, technology, engineering, and maths-related vocational qualifications.
+- 25,000 scholarships to students enrolling in science, technology, engineering, and maths-related vocational qualifications

-- New training, upskilling and employment opportunities through Smart and Skilled
+- new training, upskilling and employment opportunities through the Smart and Skilled program.

 What can you do?